We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Infants and young children are also particularly vulnerable to this condition.
-A child’s eustachian tube is smaller than an adult’s and it may get blocked more easily.
+Infants and young children are also at risk to this condition.
+A child’s eustachian tube is smaller and positioned differently than an adult’s and it may get blocked more easily.
 When babies and toddlers cry on an airplane during takeoff or landing, it’s often because they’re feeling the effects of ear barotrauma.

-Ear barotrauma is detected through a physical exam.
-A close look inside the ear with an otoscope will likely reveal changes in the eardrum.
-Due to pressure change, the eardrum may be pushed slightly outward or inward from where it should sit.
+Many times ear barotrauma can be detected through a physical exam.
+A close look inside the ear with an otoscope can often reveal changes in the eardrum.
+Due to pressure change, the eardrum may be pushed slightly outward or inward from where it should normally sit.
 Your doctor may also squeeze air (insufflation) into the ear to see if there is fluid or blood buildup behind the eardrum.
 If there are no significant findings on physical exam, often the situations you report that surround your symptoms will give clues toward the correct diagnosis.

 Most cases of ear barotrauma generally heal without medical intervention.
 There are some self-care steps you can take for immediate relief.
 You may help relieve the effects of air pressure on your ears by:

-In severe cases, your doctor may prescribe an antibiotic or a steroid to help clear up the problem.
+In severe cases, your doctor may prescribe an antibiotic or a steroid to help in cases of infection or inflammation.

-In some cases, ear barotrauma is a sign of a ruptured eardrum.
+In some cases, ear barotrauma results in a ruptured eardrum.
 A ruptured eardrum can take up to two months to heal.
 Symptoms that don’t respond to self-care may require surgery to prevent permanent damage to the eardrum.